 I am a philosopher and educator.
 Yes, there exist philosophers who are Black and are women.

 So what exactly is a philosopher?
 Well, I am interested in lots of things that psychologists, neuroscientists, and activists find interesting but the questions I ask are quite different.
 Instead of asking how the brain works, I ask given that the brain works this way, how does this inform what we should do?
 Or if anger occurs in the motivational part of the brain, what does this say about its usefulness in politics?
-Or if there is a such thing as a racial empathy gap, what does this say about our ability and hope of understanding each other?
+Or if there is an injustice, who is responsible for rectifying it and what would be an apt. way of doing so?

 WHAT ARE YOU WORKING ON?

 I am doing work at the intersection of moral psychology and political philosophy, with special interest in political and moral emotions.
 My research intersects with issues of race and gender.
 Currently, I am doing work on anger, empathy, and forgiveness.
-My dissertation gives an account of racialized requests for forgiveness and argues that in reifying the racial hierarchy these requests block the aims of forgiveness, thereby giving us moral reasons to resist the practice.
-You can read some preliminary thoughts about it Here.
+You can read some preliminary thoughts about my dissertation here.
 I also am currently co-editing ‘The Moral Psychology of Anger’ with Owen Flanagan (currently under contract at Rowman and Littlefield).

 A former educator at the Fortune Society, an organization that supports successful reentry from prison and promotes alternatives to Incarceration and a Former Faculty Associate in John Jay’s Institute for Criminal Justice Ethics, I am also passionate about criminal justice ethics and mass incarceration.
 A recent essay on black lives matter, state racism, and state violence published in the Oxford Handbook for Philosophy of Race can be found here.
+I’ve also recently published work on empathy and race.
 Philosophically, I find forgiveness, character, and emotions very fasinating and I am interested in how race, class, and gender affects how we conceive of the three.

 HOW DO YOU VIEW YOURSELF WITHIN THE PHILOSOPHICAL TRADITION?